chunt007/profile-pane/README.md

 Visit `http://localhost:8080/` to render the pane.
 Adjust `const webIdToShow` in `./dev/index.ts` to show a different profile.

-Once you have given the proper write/read permissions between your localhost and the pod provider of your choice, you don't have to click "Log In" under "pane under development" everytime you test new features.
-It should write to your pod in real time anytime you make changes to your solid provider profile.
-This will save you a lot of time and energy.
+Once you have given the proper write/read permissions between your 'localhost:8080' and the pod provider of your choice, you don't have to click "Log In" under "pane under development" everytime you test new features.
+Anytime you are already logged into your account and edit your server side profile, example being "https://chunt.solidweb.org/profile/card#me" those changes will also render on the profile-pane dev server once you hit refresh.

+Whenever you use a source-code editor like VSCode, you simply save any changes on your end and that will reflect in real time on the profile-pane dev server.

 ### Build